Mazatlan History from pre-Colonial times to the 21st century!

 Because of a history of hundreds of years of focus on industry and commerce, Mazatlan came late to the discovery that its beaches represented an asset, and became a Mexican resort destination almost as an afterthought.

-Tourism -- in any larger scale form -- only came to Mazatlan in the mid-1950s when an American named Ulysses S. George built a hotel a few miles north of town, just beyond Playa Camaron.
-The owners of the Hotel Playa Mazatlan started publicizing their resort and more and more tourists began to arrive.
+Tourism -- at any larger scale -- only came to Mazatlan in the mid-1950s when an American named Ulysses S. George built a hotel a few miles north of town, just beyond Playa Camaron.
+The owners of the Playa Mazatlan Beach Hotel started publicizing their resort and more and more tourists began to arrive.
 Most of the tourist facilities, the hotels and restaurants, grew up around the original development -- now in the heart of the Golden Zone - Zona Dorada -- and to the north of it, now extending through Nuevo Mazatlan.

 An important city long before it became a resort, Mazatlan is less touristy than any simillar market along Mexico's coasts.
 Places like Puerto Vallarta, Los Cabos, Acapulco and Cancun were largely created as resort developments, and there is a single-dimensional character to those communities that is a pale shadow of the rich complexity and sophistication of modern day Mazatlan Mexico with its long and richly complex history.